-- a.
-Are sex-disaggregated data presented, and are various social groups recognized in the situational context of the Policy? - b.
-Are there any potential positive or negative impacts due to implementing the Policy on different ,Gender and social groups? - 5.
-Widely disseminate the GESI Policy and statement in simple terms within and outside the organization.
+- Are sex-disaggregated data presented and various social groups recognized in the situational context of the policy? - Are there any potential positive or negative impacts due to the implementation of the policy on different gender and social groups? - ➤ Widely disseminate the GESI Policy and statement in simple terms both within and outside the organization.

-a.
 The GESI Policy must be disseminated using a simple statement and attractive format.
 For example, produce GESI communication products, provide a brief summary of the GESI Policy as one of the communication products, disseminate the GESI Policy to other working groups in the CTI-CFF, and produce multi-media communications products on the GESI Policy and related topics.

-- 1. Establishing a theoretical statement that does not reflect the societal change and situational context. - 2.
-A policy or statement that contradicts international benchmarks or instruments. - 3.
-The GESI Policy or statement is only recognized within Gender-specific interventions or activities. - a.
-Lack of communication of Policy throughout the organization. - b.
-GESI concerns only related to GESI Policy. - c.
-Limited discussion to address the GESI perspective in sectoral Policy. - 4.
-The GESI Policy and strategies are acknowledged and coordinated at the organizational level but lack coordination at the implementing/project level.
+- ⇒ Establishing a theoretical statement that does not reflect the societal change and situational context. - ⇒ A policy or statement that contradicts international benchmarks or instruments. - ⇒ The GESI Policy or statement is only recognized within gender specific interventions or activities.
+There is limited discussion and action to address the GESI perspective in sectoral policy, for example.
+The sectoral policy might also have an impact on GESI concerns. - ⇒ The GESI Policy and strategies are acknowledged and coordinated at the organizational level but lack coordination at the implementing / project level.